A Benchmark of Causal vs. Correlation AI for Predictive Maintenance

-\textbf{\texttt{Model L2}: Cost-Aware Logistic Regression.} While \texttt{Model L1} addresses class imbalance, it still treats all prediction errors equally. \texttt{Model L2} enhances the logistic regression approach by optimizing the decision threshold explicitly for business costs rather than statistical balance \cite{cost-sensitive-learning}.\\ After training the same logistic regression model as \texttt{Model L1}, we perform a grid search over possible probability thresholds from 0.01 to 0.99 to find the optimal threshold to minimize the total annual cost.
+After training the same logistic regression model as \texttt{Model L1}, we perform a grid search over possible probability thresholds from 0.01 to 0.99 to find the optimal threshold to minimize the total annual cost.
 For each candidate threshold, we generate predictions on the training set, calculate the resulting confusion matrix, apply our business cost model (5K USD for TP, 500 USD for FP, 25K USD for FN, 0 USD for TN), and compute total cost.
 The threshold that minimizes total training-set cost is selected as the final decision boundary.
-This cost-aware optimization explicitly encodes the 50-to-1 cost asymmetry between false negatives and false positives, shifting the decision boundary to favor higher recall even at the expense of increased false alarms.\\ Note that the threshold is learned on the training set and treated as a learned hyperparameter for test set evaluation.
+This cost-aware optimization explicitly encodes the 50-to-1 cost asymmetry between false negatives and false positives.
+It encourages the model to shift the decision boundary to favor higher recall even at the expense of increased false alarms.
+Note that the threshold is learned on the training set and treated as a learned hyperparameter for test set evaluation.

 \textbf{\texttt{Model L3}: Cost-Aware Decision Tree.} While logistic regression models linear relationships, many real-world failure mechanisms involve complex feature interactions.
-A heat dissipation failure, for example, may only occur when the temperature differential is low AND rotational speed is slow simultaneously - a conjunction that linear models struggle to capture.
+A heat dissipation failure, for example, may only occur when the temperature differential is low AND rotational speed is slow simultaneously.
+This presents a conjunction that linear models struggle to capture.

 \texttt{Model L3} employs a decision tree classifier to learn non-linear decision boundaries through recursive feature splits.
 Decision trees naturally handle feature interactions by creating hierarchical rules: ``If temperature differential \textless{} 8.6K, then if rotational speed \textless{} 1380 RPM, predict failure.''
 To prevent overfitting, we constrain the tree with hyperparameters: maximum depth of 5 levels, minimum 50 samples required to split a node, and minimum 20 samples required in each leaf node.